-Appendix A Command reference 84 Virtual Business Services commands 84 Appendix B Troubleshooting and recovery 91 Troubleshooting Virtual Business Services Command line cannot connect to the VBS daemon Virtual business service state is unknown Disaster recovery of a virtual business service fails Virtual Business Services log files 91 92 93 Appendix C Known issues and limitations 95 Known issues and limitations 95 95 96 96 96 96 (2789621) VBS dependencies get deleted during the upgrade of ApplicationHA or SFWHA configured in a VBS [2832599] VBS start operation may fail from Veritas InfoScale Operations Manager when VM start/stop is enabled [2848118] Clusters running on SFWHA 5.1SP1 or 5.1SP2 configured with virtual IP addresses cannot migrate to VIP-less 97 Communication (2845412) Pop up showing error message during VBS uninstallation on Windows 2008 remains hidden behind other windows (2872716) Events generated for VBSD lack correct description (2833160) DR fails to start in VBS 7.2 or lower for VBS formed of global service groups [3240419]
+Appendix A Command reference .
+84 Virtual Business Services commands 84 Appendix B Troubleshooting and recovery .
+91 Troubleshooting Virtual Business Services Command line cannot connect to the VBS daemon Virtual business service state is unknown Disaster recovery of a virtual business service fails 91 92 93 Appendix C Virtual Business Services log files Appendix C Known issues and limitations Complete cluster fault is not handled Fault propagation for shared service groups Veritas InfoScale Operations Manager displays stale status for a 95 virtual business service Propagation of multiple child fault or recovery events may be missed if fault action on parent service group is in progress .
+96 (2745323) ClusterService group having vbsapp resource does not link vbsapp 96 to newly created gcoip (2713002) .
+97 CLI command returns incorrect state of the virtual machine in VBS (2789621) VBS dependencies get deleted during the upgrade of ApplicationHA or SFWHA configured in a VBS [2832599] 97 VBS start operation may fail from Veritas InfoScale Operations 97 Manager when VM start/stop is enabled [2848118] Clusters running on SFWHA 5.1SP1 or 5.1SP2 configured with virtual IP addresses cannot migrate to VIP-less .
+97 communication (2845412) Pop up showing error message during VBS uninstallation on 98 Windows 2008 remains hidden behind other windows (2872716) 98 Events generated for VBSD lack correct description (2833160) 90 DR fails to start in VBS 7.3 or lower for VBS formed of global service groups [3240419] Installation or upgrade of VRTSsfmh or VRTSvbs package from Veritas InfoScale Operations Manager may fail if publisher is set (3306997) 99

-Installation or upgrade of VRTSsfmh or VRTSvbs package from Veritas InfoScale Operations Manager may fail if publisher is set (3306997) 99 Operation performed on service groups with disabled resources remains stuck or fails by timing out [3280718, 3288725] 100 Recover and takeover messages are not displayed during DR of a VBS with a global service group [3315435] 100 ex
+Operation performed on service groups with disabled resources remains stuck or fails by timing out [3280718, 3288725] 99 Recover and takeover messages are not displayed during DR of a VBS with a global service group [3315435] 100